Kunlong1994/lab3/Lab-06.md

 # Chatbot

 In this tutorial, we will use a Raspberry Pi to create a chatbot!
-Your Pi will be serving up it's own webpages with a interface that allows people to type in text entries and receive your Chatbot's replies.
+Your Pi will be serving up it's own webpages with an interface that allows people to type in text entries and receive your Chatbot's replies.

 The Pis we are giving you have a specific set and configuration of files known as [Interaction Engine](https://github.com/nikmart/interaction-engine/wiki), created by [Nikolas Martelaro](http://nikmartelaro.com).
 Those files were pre-copied onto the microSD card in your Raspberry Pi that we handed our earlier.